realworldocaml/book/duniverse/ppx_assert/README.md

 Intended usage
 --------------

 These assertions are very useful when testing.
-Compared to using `assert (x = y)`, you can see the values that are not equal, and the assertion is not turned off by `-noassert`.
+Compared to using `assert (x = y)`, errors display the values that are not equal.
+Also, there is no mechanism to remove these tests in production builds like `-noassert` does for `assert`.
 Compared to using the various `assert_bool` or `assert_string` functions you can find in various unit testing libraries, it works with any sexpable and comparable type for zero effort.
 For instance, tests commonly look like this:

 ```ocaml
 let%test_unit "List.length" =